-Lung cancer in India is the leading cause of cancer death among men and ranked 8th among Indian women, who have lower smoking rate.
+Lung cancer in India is the leading cause of cancer death among men and ranked 8th among Indian women, who have a lower smoking rate.

 During the early stages, lung cancer is difficult to diagnose as it does not show any signs and symptoms.
 Usually, signs and symptoms are seen only during the advanced stages of lung cancer.
 These symptoms are can be easily distinguished as there are many complications tagged along.
-It include changes in a chronic cough or “smoker’s cough”, coughing up blood or mucus, discomfort when swallowing, shortness of breath, chest pain, wheezing, hoarseness, weight loss, poor appetite, headache and fever.
+It includes changes in a chronic cough or “smoker’s cough”, coughing up blood or mucus, discomfort when swallowing, shortness of breath, chest pain, wheezing, hoarseness, weight loss, poor appetite, headache, and fever.

-Further, other test to diagnose lung cancer includes Sputum Cytology (detects the existence of lung cancer cells), biopsy, bronchoscopy (helps to collect small sample of tissue for biopsy as well as checks for cancerous cells), Mediastinoscopy (helps in biopsy of lymph nodes to determine whether the Cancer has spread to the lymph nodes), Fine-needle aspiration biopsy ( examines a part of the lung or pleura to diagnose the type of cancer), Thoracentesis ( detects cancer cells as well as remove fluid build-up in the chest), Video-Assisted Thoracoscopic Surgery (VATS) checks for cancer cells in the space between the lungs and chest wall and the edge of the lungs.
+Further, another test to diagnose lung cancer includes Sputum Cytology (detects the existence of lung cancer cells), biopsy, bronchoscopy (helps to collect a small sample of tissue for biopsy as well as checks for cancerous cells), Mediastinoscopy (helps in biopsy of lymph nodes to determine whether cancer has spread to the lymph nodes), Fine-needle aspiration biopsy ( examines a part of the lung or pleura to diagnose the type of cancer), Thoracentesis ( detects cancer cells as well as remove fluid build-up in the chest), Video-Assisted Thoracoscopic Surgery (VATS) checks for cancer cells in the space between the lungs and chest wall and the edge of the lungs.
 Bone scans and CT scans determine whether cancer has spread to the bones, brain, or other parts of the body.

 If the cancerous cells have not spread beyond the chest, then the tumors can be removed through surgical methods.

 The high risks associated with these kinds of surgery are that it can cause infection and bleeding.
-Another is shortness of breath as the remaining portion of the lungs tissue needs expand over time for easy breathing.
+Another is shortness of breath as the remaining portion of the lung tissue needs to expand over time for easy breathing.
 Respiratory therapy and breathing exercises can help in recovery during shortness of breath.

 This treatment can be administered before or after surgery.
-It is often recommended by the doctors to treat lung cancer that has metastasized to brain or bones.
+It is often recommended by doctors to treat lung cancer that has metastasized to the brain or bones.

 It can also be used alone or with chemotherapy to treat lung cancer limited only to the chest.
 Radiation therapy is done by using high-powered beams like x-rays to destroy cancer cells.
-This can be done either external beam radiation or internally through putting needles inside the body, seeds or catheters.
+This can be done either by external beam radiation or internally through putting needles inside the body, seeds, or catheters.
 The doctors administer radiation therapy after surgery in case if there are still cancer cells remaining or even for the type of tumors that cannot be removed during surgery.
 The treatment can ease symptoms of lung cancer and prolonged survival in some people, with similar results to surgery.

-The patients suffering from lung cancers that are very small in size can undergo stereotactic radiation.
+Patients suffering from lung cancers that are very small in size can undergo stereotactic radiation.
 This treatment uses many beams of radiation from different angles at the lung cancer in order to destroy it.
 Stereotactic therapy can be completed in one or a few sessions and can be used in place of surgery for small tumors.